 We respectfully caution Aboriginal and Torres Strait Islander readers that this website contains images of people who have passed away.Close

-The Magabala mid-career Fellowship was launched in 2020 and is an annual award generously supported by Serp Hills Foundation and Australian Indigenous Coffee.
+The Magabala mid-career Fellowship was launched in 2020 and is an annual award generously supported by Serp Hills Foundation.
 This opportunity, worth $10,000, is intended to provide valuable time for a mid-career author to work on a current manuscript.